mosajjal/dnsmonster/docs/content/en/docs/Outputs/stdout-file-syslog.md

 ;	4: Enable Output and apply both skip and allow domains logic StdoutOutputType = 0

-; Output format for stdout. options:json,csv. note that the csv splits the datetime format into multiple fields StdoutOutputFormat = json
+; Output format for stdout. options:json,csv, csv_no_header, gotemplate. note that the csv splits the datetime format into multiple fields
+StdoutOutputFormat = json

+; Go Template to format the output as needed StdoutOutputGoTemplate = {{.}}

 ; Number of workers
 StdoutOutputWorkerCount = 8